johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

   - `burrow`: AddValue, MultiplyValue, or SetValue
     - Math operator function to add to, multiply, or set the burrow speed
   - `hover`: Boolean
-    - `true` if their movement should be granted hovering status, defaults to false
+    - `true` if their movement should be granted hovering status, `false` if hovering should be prevented, defaults to `nil`

 #### SpeedModifier Examples